Limmen/csle/docs/_docs/installing.md

 To install the simulation system, the Python libraries need to be installed and the configuration files need to be inserted into the metastore.

-Start with installing Python 3.9 by running the commands:
+If you do not have Python >3.9 in your base environment, start with installing Python 3.9 by running the commands:

 ```bash
 conda create -n py39 python=3.9